dojx/Multilayer-Perceptron/README.md

     )
     ```
     Here the perceptron will have two layers:
-    * First layer will have 15 neurons, all with the sigmoid activation function
+    * First layer will have 15 neurons, all using the sigmoid activation function
-    * Seconde layer will have 1 neuron with the linear activation function
+    * Last layer will have 1 neuron using the linear activation function

+ 4. Train the perceptron:
+    ```
+    perceptron.train(training_inputs, labels)
+    ```
+    Both arguments must be numpy arrays.
+The length of each label and the no. of neurons in the last layer must be equal.

+### Optional arguments